 Manhattan by Sail runs two antique ships out of its slips at Brookfield Place and Battery Park.
 The City Clipper’s design dates to 1854, when it was built as a cargo ship.
 Today, rebuilt with the original double-mast plans, it is one of the largest passenger sailboats in the country.
 The 1929 Shearwater Schooner was the last ship constructed in Maine’s East Boothbay boatyard, which closed during the Great Depression.

-This summer, American Institute of Architects is continuing its partnership with Classic Harbor Line for its 7th annual season of architecture cruises around Manhattan.
+American Institute of Architects is continuing its partnership with Classic Harbor Line for its 10th annual season of architecture cruises around Manhattan.
 AIA guides discuss the city’s buildings as passengers enjoy complimentary champagne and snacks on one of the company’s 1920s-style yachts.
 The fleet of newly built, but classically-designed ships are smaller than most other lines’, and offer a more intimate experience.

-New this summer, Capitol Princess Fishing Trips will soon take its Capitol Princess yacht around New York harbor for fishing tours.
-Expect to visit spots far out in the harbor, with stops near the Statue of Liberty and past the Verrazano Bridge where striped bass is plentiful.
-A bar on board will keep passengers entertained in between fishing stops.
+Capitol Princess Fishing Trips takes its Capitol Princess yacht around New York harbor for fishing tours.
+Visit spots far out in the harbor, with stops near the Statue of Liberty and past the Verrazano Bridge where striped bass is plentiful.
+A bar on board keeps passengers entertained in between fishing stops.